Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/v/VASP/USER.md

 repository on GitHub directly.

 We build the VASP executables with bindings to several external libraries
 activated: currently HDF5, Wannier90, DFTD4, and Libxc.
+There are also some patches made to the reading of input files to less the load on the parallel file system.

 ## Example batch scripts